gradle/gradle/README.md

 ## Contributing

-If you're looking to contribute to Gradle or provide a patch/pull request, you can find more info [here](https://github.com/gradle/gradle/blob/master/CONTRIBUTING.md).
+If you want to contribute to Gradle or provide a patch/pull request, you can find more info [here](https://github.com/gradle/gradle/blob/master/CONTRIBUTING.md).

 This project adheres to the [Gradle Code of Conduct](https://gradle.org/conduct/).
 By participating, you are expected to uphold this code.